O-Jun-S/Number/README.md

 **You can get info of numbers**

 # Features
-you can get info of numbers.
+You can get info of numbers.
-even or odd, Fizz or Buzz or FizzBuzz, highest number in list...
+Even or odd, Fizz or Buzz or FizzBuzz, highest number in list...

 # Requirement
 math 3.2